TAP-GGC/VirtualWarriors/README.md

 ## Workshop Instructions
 For instructions on how to use our workshop file please use the pdf file linked below. <br>
 ![Roblox Workshop Walkthrough](media/Roblox%20Workshop%20Walkthrough.pdf)

+## Advanced Instructions
+For instructions on how to use our advanced workshop file please use the pdf file linked below. <br>